getredash/website/user-guide/query-examples-hacks/redash-hacks.md

 ## Adding Tags to Queries {#query-tags}

-Somewhere in the middle between naming queries with long-tediou-very descriptive names and having fancy clickable tags we neutrally present to you - #tags!
+Somewhere in the middle between naming queries with long-tediou-very descriptive names and having fancy clickable tags you can use #tags!

 Add a #marketing, #devops or #xmas-sales "tag" to your query names and then search for all queries with that #tag.

-Same goes for Dashboards (although you can already group them by topics when using a `marketing:online-traffic`, `marketing:new-vs-returning-users` convention).
+Same goes for Dashboards (although you can already group them by topics when using a Marketing:online-traffic, Marketing:New v.
+Returning Users convention).
 Read more [here](../dashboards/dashboards.md#grouping_dashs).